-You have your app launched and that is great!
+Imagine a hypothetical situation: youve just launched the new app for your project.
 Congratulations!
-Now you need to take care of your app discovery and it is not an easy task these days when over a thousand of new apps being submitted each day to AppStore or Google Play.
+Now you need to take care of your app's visibility - that's not an easy task these days when over a thousand of new apps being submitted each day to AppStore or Google Play.
 It is not likely that organic traffic will help you rise in app store rankings enough to provide your app proper discovery, so you have to act and one of common industry practices to acquire users is to invest money in paid user acquisition.

 It is easier than ever to launch an acquisition campaigns with so many network partners out there, but doing it effectively, not as much, and with the costs of user acquisition hitting all times highs, this lessons may come in pricey.